ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 ## 7.12 Position-Independent Code (PIC)
 In order for multiple processes to reuse the same shared library code, it needs to be compiled in a way that means it can be loaded without any relocations.
 This is known as *position-independent code (PIC)*.

-References with an app to symbols defined internally are position-independent too, as they are PC-relative.
+References within an app to symbols defined internally are position-independent too, as they are PC-relative.
 It's references to the external shared libraries that need special treatment.

 There are multiple techniques for apps to refer to symbols in shared libraries (or shared libraries that refer to other shared libraries):
 1. **PIC Data References**: Due to the fact that within an object file the distance between the code and data segments is constant, it can create internal references (based on byte offsets) to a *global offset table (GOT)* defined at the beginning of the data segments.
 All references to shared data can make references to the GOT and then at load time, the dynamic linker can relocate each GOT entry so that it contains the absolute address of the object.
 So its an indirect way of references shared objects.